 Specified brand name of Cement bag.
 It is important to check cement is of a reputable brand.
 We must also verify the delivery sheet provided by the brand, to know the technical details about the product.

 MRP (maximum retails price) Check is also important to check on a cement bag.
 The supplier or manufacturer can fool us by selling the cement bag for a price more than MRP.

-Therefore verifying the MRP before buying the cement bag will help the consumer to avoid any kinds of frauds.
+Therefore verifying the MRP before buying the cement bag will help the consumer to avoid any kind of fraud.

 6. Use No Hooks